A Hamburger Today

 When buying aged beef, make sure that you are buying dry-aged beef.
 Wet-aging is a relatively recent practice in which beef is stored in a vacuum-sealed bag for a few days or weeks before being sold.
 While there are some very minor benefits to tenderness using this method, there are no flavor benefits whatsoever.
 Really, it's a way for unscrupulous meat sellers to charge higher prices for meat that was going to end up sitting in its plastic bag anyway.

 I've seen a copule sources recommend a form of pseudo dry-aging at home (that is, leaving pieces of meat loosely covered in your fridge for a few days or up to a week).
-Having thoroughly tested this method and having administered multiple blind taste tests with the results, I can confirm that the method absolutely does not work.
-There are precisely zero detectable flavor differences of texture differences between 1-week home "dry-aged" beef and completely fresh beef.
-For any tenderization to occur, dry aging must take for an absolute minimum of 2 weeks, and at least 4 weeks for any real flavor differences to become apparent.
-This cannot be done safely in a home setting.
+Having thoroughly tested this method and having administered multiple blind taste tests with the results, I can confirm with multiple blind taste tests that the method absolutely does not work—at least, if true dry-aged flavor is what you're after.
+It will dessicate the exterior a bit, making for more efficient browning, but other than that there are precisely zero detectable flavor differences of texture differences between 1-week home "dry-aged" beef and completely fresh beef.

 Rule #6: Buy Bone-in Beef